ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 ~~~
 struct {
-  Nonce nonce;                     // Equal to Report.nonce.
+  Nonce nonce;               // The report nonce
-  Extension extensions<4..2^16-1>; // Equal to Report.extensions.
-  EncryptedInputShare helper_share;
   opaque message<0..2^16-1>; // VDAF message
-} AggregateSubReq;
+} AggregateSub;
 ~~~

-The `nonce` and `extensions` fields have the same value as those in the report uploaded by the client.
-Similarly, the `helper_share` field is the `EncryptedInputShare` from the `Report` whose index in `Report.encrypted_input_shares` is equal to the index of `[aggregator]` in the task's aggregator endpoints.
-[OPEN ISSUE: We usually only need to send this in the first aggregate request.
-Shall we exclude it in subsequent requests somehow?]
+The `nonce` field has the same value as those in the leader's report share uploaded by the client.
 The remainder of the structure is dedicated to VDAF-specific request parameters.

-In order to provide replay protection, the leader preprocesses the set of reports it sends in the the AggregateReq as described in {{anti-replay}}.
+In order to provide replay protection, the leader preprocesses the set of reports incident to the AggregateReq as described in {{anti-replay}}.
 Any reports filtered out by this procedure MUST be ignored.

 The helper handles well-formed requests as follows.
 (As usual, malformed requests are handled as described in {{errors}}.)
 It first looks for PPM parameters corresponding to `AggregateReq.task_id`.
-It then preprocesses the sub-requests as described in {{anti-replay}}.
-Any sub-requests filtered out by this procedure MUST be ignored.
+It then preprocesses the reports incident to the AggregateReq as described in {{anti-replay}}.
+For any report filtered out by this procedure, the helper MUST respond with an error message rather than its next VDAF message.

-In addition, for any report whose nonce contains a timestamp that falls in a batch interval for which it has completed at least one aggregate-share request (see {{aggregate-share-request}}), the helper MUST send an error messsage in response rather than its next VDAF message.
-Note that this means leaders cannot interleave a sequence of aggregate and aggregate-share requests for a single batch.

 The response is an HTTP 200 OK with a body consisting of the helper's updated state and a sequence of *sub-responses*.
 Each sub-response encodes the nonce and